-Secondly, the type of material is a concern.
-Plastic may offer a greater sense of longevity, as it will not suffer negative effects from prolonged exposure to moisture and water.
+Plastic air bricks may offer longevity, as they will not suffer adverse effects from prolonged exposure to moisture and water.
 Plastic bricks tend to be cheaper when compared to their traditional clay counterparts.
 Also, the pattern and color of the bricks should be taken into account.